HCL-TECH-SOFTWARE/dx-compose-doc/docs/get_started/download/software_licensing_portal/index.md

 3. Stage the content to the new environment to move from an existing system to HCL Digital Experience on Kubernetes platforms.

 ## Configure HCL Digital Experience Cloud Native 9.5 entitlement checks
-Beginning with [HCL Digital Experience 9.5 Container Update CF207](../../../whats_new/cf20/newcf207.md), you must specify certain entitlement check parameters in your [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7](../../product_overview/offerings.md#hcl-digital-experience-cloud-native) installations to accomplish entitlement checks with the HCL Software Licensing and Delivery Portal (Flexnet).
+You must specify certain entitlement check parameters in your [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7](../../product_overview/offerings.md#hcl-digital-experience-cloud-native) installations to accomplish entitlement checks with the HCL Software Licensing and Delivery Portal (Flexnet).
 See [HCL Digital Experience Cloud Native 9.5 entitlement checks](../software_licensing_portal/configure_entitlement_checks/index.md) for more information.

 ???+ info "Related information"
     - [Locating and Downloading DX Products](../../../guide_me/tutorials/access-software/locating-downloads.md)